Indeed • 2025 Capstone Project

 Research

-In order to solve the problem, we first needed to move beyond the business metrics and understand the underlying human truths driving the low quality, low trust, and slow decisions.
-Our initial research aimed to answer the questions:
+In order to solve the problem, we first wanted to understand the underlying reasons that drives the low quality and low trust, so our initial research aimed to answer the questions:

 • Why do they fundamentally distrust the AI designed to help them?